Convoy (band)

-Convoy was a rock band based out of San Diego, CA, releasing a total of three albums from 1997–2003.
+Convoy was a San Diego-based rock band, composed of founding members Jason Hill, Brian Karscig, Robbie Dodds, and Mark Maigaard.

 History

-The band’s founding members Jason Hill, Brian Karscig, Robbie Dodds, and Mark Maigaard were childhood friends, growing up in Poway, CA. They initially started a band called Dishwater.

-Convoy’s first song, “Weekends”, was written on a beach in Hawaii by Dodds and Hill, while touring with Dishwater.
+Convoy's first song, “Weekends”, was written on a beach in Hawaii by Dodds and Hill, while touring with Dishwater.
 The song became a catalyst for Convoy, as they eventually dissolved Dishwater, and formed Convoy with Dishwater bass player Jeff Winfrey.

-Their first recording was “Red Tape”, a 5 song self-released cassette that was recorded at Golden Track Studios in San Diego.
-It was recorded along with the one track, “Ladyfinger”, recorded live from the band’s very first appearance, opening up for music legend, Leon Russell.
+Their first recording was “Red Tape”, a 5-song self-released cassette that was recorded at Golden Track Studios in San Diego.
+It was recorded along with the one track, “Ladyfinger”, recorded live from the band's very first appearance, opening up for music legend, Leon Russell.
 The songs on the red tape are described as having a carefree honkey tonk vibe laden with rock guitars.
 Only one thousand copies of “Red Tape” were released.

-Their next self-release, “Pineapple Recording Sessions”, was their first full length album.
+Their next self-release, “Pineapple Recording Sessions”, was their first full-length album.
 The band recorded in Jamul, CA, a small rural town outside the city of San Diego.
 Spending much of their early years in Pacific Beach, CA, the band rented a house far from populated neighborhoods in order to write, rehearse, and record at all hours.
-In this secluded, small and dilapidated rental house in Jamul, the water would intermittently stop working due to the property’s poor producing well, leaving the band members without running water for days.
+In this secluded, small and dilapidated rental house in Jamul, the water would intermittently stop working due to the property's poor producing well, leaving the band members without running water for days.
 The band self-recorded at this house on an outdated analog 8-track recording machine.
 Limited equipment and knowledge of the recording process produced raw and authentic results.
 The albums sound has been compared to the Beach Boys, The Byrds, The Rolling Stones, and The Beatles.
 The creative environment in Jamul encouraged song writing and endless rehearsing which would then lead to tracking their songs to tape.
-This living while creating arrangement was modeled after The Band’s recording of their “Music From Big Pink” album.
+This living while creating arrangement was modeled after The Band's recording of their “Music From Big Pink” album.
 The vintage and crude equipment and recording process enhanced the performance and sound.
 Convoy was evicted from their Jamul home and recording studio due to complaints by neighbors for making “too much noise and ruckus.”
 They rented another house in Jamul, only accessible by dirt roads.
 They were eventually evicted based on similar disturbance issues.
-“Pineapple Recording Sessions” won multiple San Diego Music Awards and secured the band a record deal with Hybrid Recordings, a New York based label with ties to Atlantic Records.
+“Pineapple Recording Sessions” won multiple San Diego Music Awards and secured the band a record deal with Hybrid Recordings, a New York-based label with ties to Atlantic Records.